UST-DeMAF/web-ui/docs/README.md

 #### Uploading a single file

-1. Click on "Select File" and your system's file explorer pops up.
+1. Click on *"Select File"* and your system's file explorer pops up.
-2. Select your file and click on "Open".
+2. Select your file and click on *"Open"*.
 3. Now your file is uploaded!
    A new text field will appear that shows your uploaded file name.